ildaserj/ProgressBar/GoogleTest/lib/googletest-main/docs/gmock_for_dummies.md

 *   Someone has to implement the mocks.
 The job is usually tedious and error-prone.
 No wonder people go great distance to avoid it.
-*   The quality of those manually written mocks is a bit, uh, unpredictable.
+*   The quality of those manually written mocks is a byte, uh, unpredictable.
 You may see some really polished ones, but you may also see some that were hacked up in a hurry and have all sorts of ad hoc restrictions.
 *   The knowledge you gained from using one mock doesn't transfer to the next